This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Notes

-If you want to make this dish ahead of time, here’s how to do it: Tea Cakes– You can make the cookie batter one day in advance and stored them in an airtight container in the fridge.
-Cookies will be good for 5 days in an airtight container on the counter.
+If you want to make this dish ahead of time, here’s how to do it: Tea Cakes– You can make the cookie batter one day in advance and store it in an airtight container in the fridge.
+Cookies on the counter will be good for 5 days in an airtight container.
 You can freeze the cookies in the freezer by keeping them in a freezer-safe container for 3 months.
 Thaw a few hours before eating.
 Lemon Icing- You can make the icing one day in advance.
-Keep stored in an airtight container on the counter for 3 days.
-For substitutions please check the "common one to one substitutions" section in the blog post.
+Store it in an airtight container on the counter for 3 days.
+Recipe Tips & Tricks

 Leave a Reply